Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 alpha:      10 | train error: 24.214 | val error: 20.958 | test error: 23.356
 ```

 There are a few key takeaways here.
 First, notice the U-shaped behavior exhibited by the validation error.
 It starts at 19.796, goes down for two steps and then back up.
 Also notice that validation error and test error tend to move together, but by no means is the relationship perfect.
-We see both errors decrease as alpha increase initially but then test error keeps going down while validation error rises again.
+We see both errors decrease as alpha increases initially but then test error keeps going down while validation error rises again.
 It's not perfect.
 It actually has a whole lot to do with the fact that we're dealing with a very small dataset.
 Each sample represents a much larger proportion of the data than say if we had a dataset with a million or more records.
 Anyway, validation error is a good proxy for test error, especially as dataset size increases.
 With small to medium-sized datasets, we can do better by leveraging cross-validation.
 We'll talk about that shortly.

-Now that we've tuned our model (i.e. decreased complexity which initially led to overfitting), let's fit a new ridge regression model on all data except the test data.
+Now that we've tuned our model, let's fit a new ridge regression model on all data except the test data.
 Then we'll check the test error and compare it to that of our original linear regression model with all features.

 #### Setup Data, Model, & Calculate Errors